NativeScript/nativescript-tslint-rules/README.md

 -   Has all the configurations in the `tslint.json`
 -   Used in typescript project with `baseUrl` and `path` mappings for either web or mobile files.

+## `no-android-resources` rule

+The rule forbids using constants inside `android.R` as they cause performance issues.